When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 If you’re hammering around the trails, even in higher power mode, this battery will ensure you can have a good few hours of fun before the battery is depleted.

 Another great thing about this battery is the way it fits neatly into the downtube of the bike – it makes for a much cleaner look, with the added bonus of still being able to fit bottle cages.

 To get a rough idea of the kind of mileage you can expect from this battery, check out the Bosch Range Assistant.

-On an electric mountain bike at this price point, you are going to be wanting some pretty decent components, and again, Cube hasn’t disappointing in this area – the Reaction EX 625 is well equipped with the latest SRAM 1 x 12 speed groupset, decent hydraulic brakes and middle-off-the-road front forks.
+On an electric mountain bike at this price point, you are going to be wanting some pretty decent components, and again, Cube hasn’t been disappointing in this area – the Reaction EX 625 is well equipped with the latest SRAM 1 x 12-speed groupset, decent hydraulic brakes and middle-off-the-road front forks.

 Gearing – SRAM SX Eagle 1 x 12 Gearing

 With any off-road e-bike, gearing is of paramount importance, particularly where mid-drive motors are concerned.
 For maximum efficiency, you want to be climbing in a low gear at a fairly steady, but high cadence.
 Having an 11-50 12-speed rear cassette in combination with a 38t front chainring is a must for anyone tackling steep, technical trails.
 SRAM’s SX Eagle groupset is excellent quality and works an absolute treat!

 Brakes – Shimano BR-MT420/MT400, Hydr.
 Disc Brake (203/180)

 Braking is another important aspect of electric mountain biking that cannot be overlooked.
 Fortunately, Cube has gone for good quality Shimano BR-MT420 / MT400 hydraulic disc brakes with a large 203mm rotor upfront with a 180mm at the rear.